pahakorolev/trajectoryPredictionCocos2dx/README.md

 ### Windows Version

-Open your `proj.win32` `.SLN` file and add `Box2D` dependency
+Open your `proj.win32` `.SLN` file and Thend `Box2D` dependency

-Right click on Solution not project name than click on add, add exist project, search on external resources the `BOX2D` project and add it
+Right click on Solution not project name then click on add, add exist project, search on external resources the `BOX2D` project and add it

 Now right click on the solution, click property and flag the box2d to compile.

-Now right click on your project (inside the solution), and select reference, on the bottom click ADD REFERENCE than flag BOX2D, and click OK.
+Now right click on your project (inside the solution), and select reference, on the bottom click ADD REFERENCE then flag BOX2D, and click OK.

 Click again, APPLY and OK to close the windows

 ### IT'S TIME TO CODE:

-Add `USING_NS_CC;` under `#include "cocos2d.h"` on line 4
+In `HelloWorldScene.h` file, on line 4 under `#include "cocos2d.h"` add:

-On `HelloWorldScene.h` file add under public:
+    USING_NS_CC;

+and under public add:

     bool onTouchBegan(Touch* touch, Event* event);
     void onTouchMoved(Touch* touch, Event* event);